svgdotjs/svg.js/README.md

 rect.size(null, 200)
 ```

-Same as with `move()` the size of an element could be set by using `attr()`.
+As with positioning, the size of an element could be set by using `attr()`.
 But because every type of element is handles its size differently the `size()` method is much more convenient.

-There is one exceptions though, the `SVG.Text` only takes one argument and applies the given value to the `font-size` attribute.
+There is one exception though: for `SVG.Text` elements, this method takes only one argument and applies the given value to the `font-size` attribute.

 __`returns`: `itself`__

 ### width()
-Set only width of an element:
+Set the width of an element:

 ```javascript
 rect.width(200)